Pedestrian crossing: History

-Pedestrian crossings already existed more than 2,000 years ago, as can be seen in the ruins of Pompeii.
-Blocks raised on the road allowed pedestrians to cross the street without having to step onto the road itself which doubled up as Pompeii's drainage and sewage disposal system.
-The spaces between the blocks allowed horse-drawn carts to pass along the road.

 The first pedestrian crossing signal was erected in Bridge Street, Westminster, London, in December 1868.
-It was the idea of John Peake Knight, a railway engineer, who thought that it would provide a means to safely allow pedestrians to cross this busy thoroughfare.
+It was the idea of John Peake Knight, a railway engineer, who thought that it would provide a means to safely allow pedestrians to cross this busy thoroughfare (in the 1860s, the traffic of British roads – particularly cities, and even more particularly London – had increased due to unprecedented levels of urbanisation which was driven by industrialisation).
 The signal consisted of a semaphore arm (manufactured by Saxby and Farmer, who were railway signaling makers), which was raised and lowered manually by a police constable who would rotate a handle on the side of the pole.
 The semaphore arms were augmented by gas illuminated lights at the top (green and red) to increase visibility of the signal at night.
 However, in January 1869, the gas used to illuminate the lights at the top leaked and caused an explosion, injuring the police operator.
 No further work was done on signalled pedestrian crossings until fifty years later.

 In the early 20th century, car traffic increased dramatically.
 A reader of The Times wrote to the editor in 1911: